Approximate inference of marginals using the IBIA framework: Results

 \subsection{Additional results}

 For a fair comparison with IBIA using $mcs_p$ of $20$ (referred to as `IBIA20'), we also obtained the results for ISSwc after fixing both $ibound$ and $w\mbox{-}cutset$ bound to 20 (referred to as `ISSwc20').
-Table~\ref{tab:ijgpss} compares the average $HD_{avg}$ and average $HD_{max}$ over all instances in each benchmark set.
-We compare the results obtained using IBIA20, ISSwc20 and ISSwc with bounds determined by the solver (referred to as `ISSwcd').
+Table~\ref{tab:ijgpss} compares the results obtained using IBIA20, ISSwc20 and ISSwc (in which the optimal $ibound$ is determined by the solver).
 The runtime limit was set to 2 min and 20 min, and the memory limit was set to 8~GB.
-The error obtained using IBIA20 is either smaller than or comparable to ISSwc20 and ISSwcd for both time limits in all testcases except DBN.
-For DBN, in 2 min, the average $HD_{max}$ obtained with IBIA20 is significantly smaller than both variants of ISSwc, and the average $HD_{avg}$ obtained with IBIA20 is comparable.
-However, in 20 min, both variants of ISSwc reduce to exact inference in many DBN instances and the average error obtained is close to zero.
-Since the errors obtained using ISSwcd are slightly lower than ISSwc20 in many benchmarks, we chose to compare with ISSwcd in the results presented in the main paper.
+The error obtained using IBIA20 is either smaller than or comparable to ISSwc20 and ISSwc for both time limits in all testcases except DBN.
+For DBN, in 2 min, the average $HD_{max}$ obtained with IBIA20 is significantly smaller than both variants of sample search, and the average $HD_{avg}$ obtained with IBIA20 is comparable.
+However, in 20 min, both variants reduce to exact inference in many DBN instances and the average error obtained is close to zero.

 Table~\ref{tab:arb} compares the maximum Hellinger distance obtained using IBIA ($mcs_p$=15,20) with published results for adaptive Rao Blackwellisation (ARB) and iterative join graph propagation in \citet{Kelly2019}.
 The minimum error obtained is shown in bold.
 IBIA with $mcs_p=20$ gives the least error in all cases.
 The error obtained with $mcs_p=15$ is smaller than ARB and IJGP in all testcases except Grids\_11, Grids\_13 and Promedas\_12.